 Joyce Zemans is an art historian, curator, art critic, teacher, and administrator.
 The positions she has held range from director of the Canada Council (1988–92) to dean of the Faculty of Fine Arts (1985–88) and chair of the Department of Visual Arts (1975–81) at York University.
 She taught at the Ontario College of Art, 1966–75, where she also served as chair of the Department of Art History and founding chair of Liberal Arts Studies.
-She currently serves as director of the MBA Program in Arts and Media Administration at the Schulich School of Business, York University.
+She is the former director of the MBA Program in Arts and Media Administration at the Schulich School of Business, York University.

 Zemans’s research and writing has focused on twentieth-century Canadian art, curatorial practice, and cultural policy.
 In addition to her retrospective exhibition of Jock Macdonald (Art Gallery of Ontario), she has curated exhibitions on Bertram Brooker, Kathleen Munn, and Edna Taçon (all at Art Gallery of York University), Christopher Pratt (Vancouver Art Gallery), Alexandra Luke (The Robert McLaughlin Gallery), and Tony Urquhart (University of Waterloo Art Gallery).
 Her research has also focused on the impact of reproductions on shaping our understanding of Canadian art and Canadian identity; the formation of the art-historical canon; the status of women artists in Canada; the development of abstraction in Canadian art; and the role of museums in the twenty-first century.